Analysis | Trump’s deal with the Taliban, explained

 The Taliban’s end of the deal asked a lot from the group — too much to be realistic, critics said.
 In addition to making sure nowhere in the country harbored a terrorist cell, the Taliban agreed to be responsible for any individual who might want to attack the United States from Afghanistan, including new immigrants to the country.

 The Taliban “will send a clear message that those who pose a threat to the security of the United States and its allies have no place in Afghanistan,” the deal read.
-And the Taliban agreed to: “prevent any group or individual in Afghanistan from threatening the security of the United States and its allies, and will prevent them from recruiting, training, and fundraising and will not host them in accordance with the commitments in this agreement.”
+And the Taliban agreed to “prevent any group or individual in Afghanistan from threatening the security of the United States and its allies, and will prevent them from recruiting, training, and fundraising and will not host them in accordance with the commitments in this agreement.”

-This deal required taking the Taliban in good faith.
+This deal required taking the Taliban’s promises on faith.

-“I really believe the Taliban wants to do something to show that we’re not all wasting time,” Trump said as he announced it.
+“I really believe the Taliban wants to do something to show that we’re not all wasting time,” Trump said as he announced the agreement.
 He added as an aside: “If bad things happen, we’ll go back with a force like no one’s ever seen.”

-The deal was a sweet one for the Taliban, say critics
+The deal was a sweet one for the Taliban, critics say

 One gaping problem, say scholars (including some from the Trump administration): The peace agreement came with no enforcement mechanism for the Taliban to keep its word.

-The Taliban basically had to sign a pledge saying they wouldn’t harbor terrorists.
-Nowhere did the Taliban have to — nor did they choose to — denounce al-Qaeda, the terrorist group that launched the 9/11 attacks from Afghanistan, Miller writes.
+The Taliban basically had to sign a pledge saying it wouldn’t harbor terrorists.
+Nowhere did the Taliban have to — nor did it choose to — denounce al-Qaeda, the terrorist group that launched the 9/11 attacks from Afghanistan, Miller writes.

-Overall it was a pretty good deal for the Taliban, said critics.
+Overall, it was a pretty good deal for the Taliban, critics said.
 “Trump all but assured the future course of events would reflect the Taliban’s interests far more than the United States’,” Miller writes.
-Trump’s former national security adviser, H.R.
-McMaster, has recently called it “a surrender agreement with the Taliban.”
-Another member of his National Security Council said it was “ a very weak agreement.”
+H.R., McMaster, Trump’s second national security adviser, has recently called it “a surrender agreement with the Taliban.”
+Another member of Trump’s National Security Council said it was “a very weak agreement.”

 Cracks in the deal emerge almost immediately

-A few months after it was signed, there was plenty of evidence that the Taliban wasn’t as sincere as it appeared about peace.
-The United Nations said it had evidence the Taliban and al-Qaeda still had ties.
-U.S. intelligence warned al-Qaeda was “integrated” into the Taliban.
+A few months after the agreement was signed, there was plenty of evidence that the Taliban wasn’t as sincere as it appeared about peace.
+The United Nations said it had evidence that the Taliban and al-Qaeda still had ties.
+U.S. intelligence warned that al-Qaeda was “integrated” into the Taliban.
 The Taliban launched dozens of attacks in Afghanistan, ramping up its violence.

-“[T]he Taliban views the negotiations as a necessary step to ensure the removal of U.S. and other foreign troops under the U.S.-Taliban agreement, but the Taliban likely does not perceive that it has any obligation to make substantive concessions or compromises,” a U.S. inspector general report read.
+“The Taliban views the negotiations as a necessary step to ensure the removal of U.S. and other foreign troops under the U.S.-Taliban agreement, but the Taliban likely does not perceive that it has any obligation to make substantive concessions or compromises,” a U.S. inspector general report read.

-It was enough that when Biden came into office, U.S. officials questioned whether the Taliban was breaking its side of the deal.
+It was all enough that when Biden came into office, U.S. officials questioned whether the Taliban was breaking its side of the deal.

 But Trump chose to continue taking U.S. troops home